 Missing the bath or shower was adorable when summer started.
 But you’re ready to see what your kid actually looks like under all the grime.
 And glitter.
 And paint.

 13. You don't have to volunteer (yet).

-Of course you'll help out in the coming months (ahem) but because the year just started, you get cut yourself some slack.
-No judgements.
+Of course, you'll help out in the coming months (ahem), but because the year just started, you get to cut yourself some slack.
+No judgments.